frictionlessdata/tableschema-rb/README.md

 #=> true
 ```

-If the schema is invalid, you can access the errors via the `messages` attribute
+If the schema is invalid, you can access the errors via the `errors` attribute

 ```ruby
 schema_hash = {